jess-moloney/mini-project-4/README.md

 - Added a feature engineering step to the pipeline to combine Applicant and Coapplicant Income into a new feature called 'Total Income' (see Random Forest - Iteration 2 in [instructions.ipynb](notebooks/instructions.ipynb))
 ![Pipeline](images/Pipelinev2.jpg)
 - Used GridSearch to tune the model's hyperparameters (see Random Forest - Iteration 3 in [instructions.ipynb](notebooks/instructions.ipynb))
-- Tried replacing Standard Scalar with a Function Transformer (see Random Forest - Iteration 4 in [instructions.ipynb](notebooks/instructions.ipynb))
+- Tried replacing Standard Scalar with a Function Transformer to do a log transformation instead (see Random Forest - Iteration 4 in [instructions.ipynb](notebooks/instructions.ipynb))

 ### Step 5 - Model Deployment & Testing/Demo
 - Pickled the [final model](data/rf_model1.pkl)